kkopoku/abs-insurance/README.md

 ### Authentication
 - JWT authentication is used to secure endpoints and ensure only authorized users can access policy data.
+- Subscribers must be registered and logged in to obtain a JWT token to access authenticated routes.

 ### Tests
 - Unit tests for the Policy API and business logic have been implemented using xUnit and Moq.